MirageC79/HevORT/electronics.md

   * Come back, pick up the part and play!

 ## Which Duet to buy?
-Two possible configurations of Duet can serve your HevORT: _Remember, you need at least 6 stepper drivers to use the ZR Self Leveling_
+Two possible configurations of Duet can serve your HevORT: _Remember, you need at least 6 stepper drivers to use the ZR Self Leveling._\
 Both solutions will be similar in price if we exclude the required raspberry pi that the Duet 3 needs.
 The Duet2 (Main Board) + Duex5 (Expansion) will provide you with more stepper drivers for the same price